timothyas/xesn/paper.md

 training the
 standard ESN architecture as a function of the input dimension $N_u$ and reservoir size $N_r$.
-Each data point in Figure 1 involved running the following commands:
+Each data point in \autoref{fig:eager} involved running the following commands:
 ```python
 from xesn import Driver
 driver = Driver(config="scaling/config-eager.yaml")